hmrc/individuals-income-api/resources/public/api/conf/2.0/docs/testing.md

 You can use the sandbox environment to [test this API](https://developer.service.hmrc.gov.uk/api-documentation/docs/testing).

 It does not support [stateful behaviour](https://developer.service.hmrc.gov.uk/api-documentation/docs/testing/stateful-behaviour).

-The Sandbox service for this API supports all the happy path responses and error scenarios described under Resources.
+However, the sandbox service for this API supports successful match responses and error scenarios described under resources.

 You can set up individual test data for this API using the following resources: